 The distance between the last known inhabited place on Greenland and Ittoqqortoormiit is about 400k.
 It is so remote that to get there, you will have to take a personal helicopter ride from the town.
-Apart from that, you can also take a cruise, possibly for a few months a year (as the water is mostly frozen in a year).
+Apart from that, you can also take a cruise for a few months a year.

 The town was founded by the Inuit settlers, 70 from Tasiilaq and four families of West Greenland.
 The population of the village is between 450 to 500.
 You can enjoy dog sledding and camping in the village.

 According to Alex, enjoying being in this small village, exploring the culture, way of living, and seeing the Northern Lights from there is far better than watching it alone.

 The last place that he visited is the coldest place on earth.